 Walnut butter here

-Often called 'brain food' because of their resemblance to our craniums, walnuts are a rich source of healthy fats that are great for brain health (ADHD, Alzheimers, depression etc).
-They are a great source of protein, fibre, calcium, iron, magnesium, zinc and selenium.
+Often called 'brain food' because of their resemblance to our craniums and because of all their healthy fats that are great for brain health.
+Walnuts are a great source of protein, fibre, calcium, iron, magnesium, zinc and selenium.
 1oz (1/16 of a lb or 14 walnut halves) contains 185 calories, 18g of fat and 2g of fibre.

 Don't shy away from this nutritious form of fat - the omega-3 content in walnuts will help lower bad cholesterol (LDL), help lower blood pressure, heart disease and stroke.
 Just a handful contains the omega-3 equivalent of 3 oz of salmon.
 These healthy oils, phytochemical antioxidants & high vitamin E content help maintain radiant skin and the integrity of all cell membranes reducing susceptibility to cancers, ageing, inflammation and neurological disease.

 Walnuts are a natural source of melatonin which helps regular sleep cycles.

 Walnuts can help improve sperm quality, impotency and vasodilation for improved blood flow due to high fatty acid (113% DRI from 1/4 cup), calcium and anti-inflammatory properties.
 These same nutrients are great for heart health and the circulatory system.